128technology/docs/docs/plugin_monitoring_agent.md

 #### New Features and Improvements:
  - **PLUGIN-667** Introduce a new monitoring agent plugin to better manage the monitoring agent through the GUI and PCLI.
 Some key highlights are:
  * Support all the 128T developed collectors such as metrics, events, top-sessions, etc.
- * Support the most commonly used outputs such as file, syslog, Kafka, etc.
+ * Support the most commonly used outputs such as file, syslog, `Kafka`, etc.
  * Support multi-line input fields for generic telegraf configuration with TOML syntax validation.

 ## Monitoring Agent Release Notes